 Create a garden plan

-Next, visualise the type of vegetation that is required or personally preferred for each section of the garden: tall or small trees, shrubs, ground-covers, ferns, bushy plants for privacy, ornamentals for display etc.
+Visualise the type of vegetation that is required or personally preferred for each section of the garden: tall or small trees, shrubs, ground-covers, ferns, bushy plants for privacy, ornamentals for display etc. But do remember that it may be necessary to be flexible and adjust this aspect of the plan, because the growth requirements and habits of plants must match the physical characteristics of the proposed planting site, if they are to thrive.

-For example, if choosing locally indigenous plants for a planting site that regularly exhibits damp soil, it is essential to purchase damp tolerant plant species, such as Leptospermum polygalifolum (Tea-tree), Hakea salicifolia (Willow-leaved Hakea), and Callistemon citrinus (Bottlebrush).
+For example, if choosing local native plants for a site that regularly exhibits damp soil, it is essential to purchase damp tolerant plant species, such as Leptospermum polygalifolum (Tea-tree), Hakea salicifolia (Willow-leaved Hakea), and Callistemon citrinus (Bottlebrush).
 For a very damp site, ferns may be more suitable, or even sedges.

 Layers of indigenous plants are wildlife friendly (P Ardill 2025) Layers of indigenous plants are wildlife friendly (P Ardill 2025)